awakenedhaki/masterR/playground/toy_data/README.md

     ## 5      5 Dallas Male      46  50289 No
     ## 6      6 Dallas Female    36  50786 No

-Looking at the first or last few rows is good and all, but its still not enough to get familiar with this data.
-Another nifty tool is `str`, which is give you the *structure* of your data.
+Looking at the first or last few rows is good and all, but it’s still not enough to get familiar with this data.
+Another nifty tool is `str`, which gives you the *structure* of your data.

-  - Class of the variable being passed: `tibble`
+  - Class of the variable being passed: `tbl_df`, `tbl` and `data.frame`
   - Number of observations: `150000 obs`
   - Number of variables: `6 variables`
   - Column names